humdrum-tools/humdrum-documentation/guide/ch06/index.md

 Grace Notes, Gruppettos and Appoggiaturas
 -----------------------------------------

-The `**kern` representation also allows for the encoding of grace notes (acciaccaturas, non-canonical gruppettos, and appoggiaturas.
+The <span class="rep">kern</span> representation also allows for the encoding of grace notes (acciaccaturas, non-canonical gruppettos, and appoggiaturas.

 Depending on the expected analytic application, one way to handle these